Intern with Learning Life

 About the Internship

-The internship typically starts in early-to-late January, mid-to-late May or late August-early September, though other starting dates are permissible depending on each student’s academic calendar.
-Interns must be able to commit a minimum of 8 hours/week: about 6 hours/week of independent work + and 2 hours of work meetings, including a live one-on-one meeting via Zoom once per week with Learning Life’s Director, Paul Lachelier, to go over work completed and assign new tasks.
+The internship typically starts in early-to-late January, mid-to-late May or late August, though other starting dates are possible depending on each student’s academic calendar.
+On a weekly basis during the internship, interns have 1-4 meetings per week, mostly online if in the DC area or all online if outside the DC region.
+All interns meet via Zoom once per week with Learning Life’s Director, Paul Lachelier, to go over work completed, assign new tasks, and answer any questions.

-The internship is unpaid, but offers substantive, resume-building experience working on innovative democracy and diplomacy initiatives, and a formal reference and/or recommendation letter upon request given satisfactory performance.
+The internship is unpaid, but offers substantive, resume-building experience working on innovative democracy and diplomacy initiatives, and a formal reference, Linkedin recommendation, and a recommendation letter upon request given satisfactory performance.

 The Interns We Are Looking For